jwern/google-homepage/README.md

 ## Challenges ##

 I spent the most time learning and understanding grid.
-There are some grid tricks, such as using *minmax()* with *max-content*, or using *auto* to keep headers and footers at the top and bottom respectively, which seem obvious now but I had no idea existed for much of the project.
+There are some grid tricks, such as using *minmax()* with *max-content* to create responsive columns, or using *auto* to keep headers and footers at the top and bottom respectively, which seem obvious now but I had no idea existed for much of the project.

 Including a mobile view was also more challenging than anticipated, primarily because Google's mobile homepage is significantly different than its desktop version - not just in layout but also content-wise.
 This led to a lot of elements set to *display: none* in one view or the other, which feels a bit messy to me.